KhaiPhong25/crawling_arXiv/README.md

 ## How to Run

-When scraping metadata and paper
+First, run module 1 to scrape metadata and papers
 ```bash
 jupyter notebook module_1.ipynb
 ```

-When scraping reference
+Then, run module 2 to scrape references
 ```bash
 jupyter notebook module_2.ipynb
 ```